 In Nürnberg, the ghosts of Hitler’s showy propaganda rallies still rustle in the Rally Grounds (now Dutzendteich Park), down the Great Road, and through the Congress Hall.
 The north wing of the hall houses the Nazi Documentation Center, with a “Fascination and Terror” exhibit that examines the causes and consequences of the Nazi phenomenon.
 Across town, you can also tour the Nürnberg Trials Courtroom — where high-ranking Nazi officers answered to an international tribunal after the war ended.

-The town of Berchtesgaden, near the Austrian border, is any German's choice for a great mountain hideaway — including Hitler's.
-The remains of Hitler's Obersalzberg headquarters, with its extensive tunnel system and Nazi Documentation Center, will interest WWII buffs.
+The town of Berchtesgaden, near the Austrian border, is any German’s choice for a great mountain hideaway — including Hitler’s.
+The remains of Hitler’s Obersalzberg headquarters, with its extensive tunnel system and Documentation Center, will interest WWII buffs.

-In Amsterdam, Anne Frank's House gives the cold, mind-boggling statistics of fascism the all-important intimacy of a young girl who lived through it and died from it.
-Even bah-humbug types, who are dragged in because it's raining and their spouses read the diary, find themselves caught up in Anne's story.
+In Amsterdam, the Anne Frank House gives the cold, mind-boggling statistics of fascism the all-important intimacy of a young girl who lived through it and died from it.
+Even bah-humbug types, who are dragged in because it’s raining and their spouses read the diary, find themselves caught up in Anne’s story.

 Amsterdam’s Dutch Theater, which was used as an assembly hall for local Jews destined for Nazi concentration camps, is a powerful memorial.
 On the wall, 6,700 family names represent the 104,000 Jews deported and killed by the Nazis.
 The nearby Jewish Historical Museum — four historic synagogues joined together by steel and glass to make one modern complex — tells the story and struggles of Judaism through the ages.

 While Hitler controlled Europe, each country had a courageous, if small, resistance movement.
-All over Europe you'll find streets and squares named after the martyrs of the resistance.
-Any history buff or champion of the underdog will be inspired by the patriotism documented in Europe's Nazi-resistance museums — the most extensive is Amsterdam's Dutch Resistance Museum.
-You'll see propaganda movie clips, study a forged ID card under a magnifying glass, and read of ingenious, daring efforts to hide local Jews from the Germans.
-Oslo's Norwegian Resistance Museum (Norges Hjemmefrontmuseum) and Copenhagen's Museum of Danish Resistance (Frihedsmuseet) are also fascinating, as is the Museum of Deportation and the Resistance in Mechelen, Belgium.
+All over Europe you’ll find streets and squares named after the martyrs of the resistance.
+Any history buff or champion of the underdog will be inspired by the patriotism documented in Europe’s Nazi-resistance museums — the most extensive is Amsterdam’s Dutch Resistance Museum.
+You’ll see propaganda movie clips, study a forged ID card under a magnifying glass, and read of ingenious, daring efforts to hide local Jews from the Germans.

 Poland was hit harder by World War II than any other country — more than six million Poles died, half of them Jews.
 But the Poles — Jewish or not — did not go quietly.
 Monuments around the capital city remember their valiant, though eventually unsuccessful, uprisings.
 In 1940, nearly a half million Jews were moved into a ghetto in Warsaw.
 By 1943, only a tenth of the ghetto’s Jews survived — the rest had died from disease or been shipped to concentration camps.
 The survivors staged the Ghetto Uprising against their Nazi oppressors, but almost all of them were eventually killed in the fighting, captured and executed, or sent to concentration camps.
 A year later, as the Soviet army approached, a Polish resistance army staged the 1944 Warsaw Uprising against the Nazis, which resulted in the deaths of a quarter of a million Warsaw civilians.
 Today, you can still visit the neighborhoods and landmarks where these brave uprisings began.